Providing leadership and resources needed to connect complex community challenges with high impact solutions in Macomb County.

 Ellen Wood is the chief human resources officer of Lipari Foods.
 She is a highly skilled leader with expertise in human resources, organizational development and talent management.
 She previously held senior leadership roles at Thyssenkrupp and GM.
 She succeeds Thom Lipari, president of Lipari Foods, who served on the Advancing Macomb Board of Directors for eight years.

-Stacy Ziarko serves as the President and CEO of the Sterling Heights Regional Chamber of Commerce and Industry.
+Stacy Ziarko serves as the President and CEO of Connect Macomb (formerly the Sterling Heights Regional Chamber of Commerce and Industry).
 She brings a wealth of knowledge in the areas of fundraising, strategic planning, and non-profit management in addition to her relationships with a wide range of business, non-profit and community leaders.
 She is also a life-long resident of Macomb County.

 Keep Up With Advancing Macomb